Go to content

 "Bats die after giving birth"

-Like all mammals, bats rear their young on milk until they are old enough to fly and catch insects by themselves.
+Like all mammals, bats rear their young on milk until they are old enough to fly and catch insects for themselves.
+They usually only have one baby a year, and are our longest lived mammal, relative to their size.

 "Having bats means you can't do any building work"